gregk27/GTMS/readme.md

   ]
 ]
  ```

+### Postgame
+The postgame view can be conifgured to behave in various ways.
+Configuration has the following properties:
+ - **duration:** Duration autoview shows postgame view after a match, in seconds.
+ - **breakdown:** Values to show in match breakdown

+#### Breakdown
+The match breakdown display on the post game view can be customized by providing a list of JSON objects similar to a sccoreboard view.
+Each object consits of a name to be displayed and function to be used for obtaining the value.
+The functions are provided with a team's match performance, which has the following properties:
+ - **num:** The team's number
+ - **name:** The team's name
+ - **score:** The team's score
+ - **metA:** The team's Metric A performance
+ - **metB:** The team's Metric B performance

 ### Input Buttons
 The buttons on the input page can be customized by providing a list of JSON objects.
 Singular buttons added to the list will be vertically spaced, if a list of buttons is added they will be grouped vertically and spaced horizontally.